- Online Training

 You should, of course, have a strong professional network of people in your career field, but you should also have an equally strong network of people and resources outside of your specific job title.
 As a strength coach this could include people in related fields like coaches of a variety of sports, sports medicine professionals, massage therapists, gym owners, or sports dieticians.
 From a broader standpoint it could and should include resources related to any hobbies, passions, or interests, your neighborhood, social groups that interest you, charitable organizations, or even places your like to visit.
 Having a network outside of your place or field of employment not only makes you’re a more well-rounded person but it give you a safety net of resources and support if and when you changes jobs, want to start a business, buy a new house, or anything really.

 Whether your job is your passion or just where you collect a paycheck (hopefully not), it’s easy to lose your spark and feel career burn out when you don’t lead a balanced life both at work and away from it.
 Learning to set boundaries, take time away, ask for help, pursue outside interests, and build both your work and non-work network can help your lead a fulfilling, well-rounded, and rewarding life where you look forward to walking into work each morning instead of just getting through the day.
-In the end, even if your current job is where you want to be 24/7, practicing some or all of these skills will only make you an even better coach overall.
+In the end, even if your current job is where you want to be 24/7, practicing some or all of these skills will only prevent coaching burnout and make you an even better coach overall.

 Call us: 240-415-8326